cultureandempire/cultureandempire.github.io/cande.md

 My conclusions persist.
 We survive by attaching to groups, following others, and trying to make sense of the world.
 Some groups work by domesticating and brutalizing us.
 Other groups work by giving us freedom and allowing us to be stronger, smarter, and more independent.

 In 2000, the Internet had not yet become cheap enough for mass-market use, and open source communities were small and often regional, frequently focused around universities.
-Open source communities such as [the Debian Foundation](http://www.debian.org/doc/manuals/project-history/ch-detailed.en.html) still operated as classic not-for-profit organizations] as legal entities, with boards, treasurers, and the like.
+Open source communities such as [the Debian Foundation](http://www.debian.org/doc/manuals/project-history/ch-detailed.en.html) still operated as classic not-for-profit organizations, as legal entities with boards, treasurers, and the like.

 In 2005, I joined a number of collaborative projects.
 On the one hand, I was involved with the [FFII](http://ffii.org), working to stop software patents in Europe.
 We (the good guys) spoke in the European Parliament, debated with the European Patent Office (the bad guys), organized seminars, tabled amendments, got votes, and broadly, took part in the largest lobbying effort ever to hit Brussels.